Business Finance for SolicitorsSpeak to one of our experts020 4525 5312

 Office equipment and computer hardware

-The list of equipment you need will not stop there.
-You will also need to furnish your office, and you may need to provide vehicles.
+While a solicitor's office may not seem particularly equipment-intensive, you You will also need to furnish your office, and you may need to provide vehicles.

 Asset Funding may provide the most cost-effective solution for most of your equipment needs.
 There are several types of Asset Funding for you to consider.
 You may prefer Hire Purchase for items that you wish to keep, such as desks, chairs and document storage.
 Leasing may be more appropriate for such things as your IT, as it will allow you to update to the latest and most reliable technology whenever you need it.
 Contract Hire is another option and might help you reduce the costs of providing vehicles for your business.

-Getting the right type of loans for particular business needs
+Getting the right type of business finance for solicitors

 At Rangewell, we work with lenders across the UK market and can help you secure the most competitive Secured and Unsecured business loans.